YamunaU75/FortuneMedical/README.md

     <img src = "https://github.com/YamunaU75/FortuneMedical/blob/main/Data/TopicModeling.jpeg" width = "600" height="400">
 </p>

+## Web App using Streamlit:

+Created web app using Editor Visual Code and Streamlit, pickled the final model using pickle library from the main notebook.
+Web App was created successfully and checked the results using Stacking Model.
+Results ran successfully using our final Model, finally deploying the model soon.

 ## Conclusion:

 Based on model evaluation, Stacking Model using base models (Linear SVC, Naive Bayes & Logistic Regression) performed the best accuracy score 83.33 compared to others.
 We are focussing on metrics Accuracy since our dataset is balanced, and sample was taken from the main dataset.